bharding2/201-day-02-assignment/README.md

   <li>first pull request/merge of wednesday and master, pulled master back to local</li>
   <li>fixing input for uppercase, lowercase, or shorthand</li>
   <li>added error handling for non-numerical input to question 4 using isNaN()</li>
+  <li>added a counter to tell the user how many questions they have answered correctly</li
 </ul>